Bala432/order-matching-engine/README.md

 - absence of hidden state
 - correctness across all supported order types

+Generated artifacts (events, traces, snapshots) are **local outputs only** and are **not committed**.

+In addition to trace–replay validation, a lightweight assert-based unit test harness is provided to validate individual order type semantics in isolation.

+Detailed benchmark methodology and performance measurements are documented in `bench/README.bench.md`.

+---

 ## Memory Management
    Orders are stored using a fixed-capacity object pool (Orderpool).
    - Orders are preallocated at Orderbook construction.